Montana isn't alone in failure to beef up regulations of programs for troubled teens

 “It’s to make sure we’re not letting people sneak through,” he said.
 “There have been a lot of people go through these programs and have success.
 But history shows us that isn’t always the case.”

-At each hearing in the past in which the bill to close the religious exemption has been offered, Pine Haven Christian Ranch for Kids has been on hand to vehemently reject any idea that state oversight is needed to protect the children there.
-In recent sessions, the case of James Barnes, a former Pine Haven teacher who was sentenced to prison in 2005 on charges of sexual intercourse without consent with two teenage girls at the program, has fallen out of the conversation.
+When similar efforts occurred in the past, Pine Haven Christian Ranch for Kids was on hand to vehemently reject any idea that state oversight is needed to protect the children there, despite the fact that one of its workers was sent to prison in 2005 for sexually assaulting two teenage girls.

-Morigeau said his bill does not seek to put boundaries on how these programs practice their respective religions; it’s simply giving enforcement power to the state when children are harmed, just like any other program that takes in vulnerable youths.
+Morigeau said his bill, sponsored by Rep. Zac Perry, D-Martin City, does not seek to put boundaries on how programs practice their respective religions; it’s simply giving enforcement power to the state when children are harmed, just like any other program that takes in vulnerable youths.
 The teenagers at these programs are typically the ones who would make the complaints, but those reports may be stifled when it’s the predators who have all the power at an isolated facility.

-“These are vulnerable people looking for support and we want to do our best to protect them from people like Mr. Barnes,” he said.
+“These are vulnerable people looking for support and we want to do our best to protect them …,” he said.

 Rep. Denley Loge, R-St. Regis, has drafted another bill to allow prosecutors to pursue criminal charges against those in a supervisory setting over a patient, like students at residential treatment centers.